How do you negotiate a fair rental increase?

 South Africa's #1 independent property portal

-The 10% increase myth
+The 10% rental increase myth

 A lot of people are still under the impression that a 10% annual rental increase is standard, the reality, however, is that there are no legislated standard figures - increases are set on a case by case basis.